Chris Paddack, Twins finalize $12.5 million, 3-year contract

-MINNEAPOLIS – Right-hander Chris Paddack and the Minnesota Twins finalized a three-year, $12,525,000 contract on Wednesday, an agreement that allows the pitcher to earn an additional $2.5 million in the deal’s final season.
+MINNEAPOLIS – Right-hander Chris Paddack and the Minnesota Twins finalized a three-year, $12,525,000 contract, an agreement that allows the pitcher to earn an additional $2.5 million in the deal’s final season.

 Paddack, recovering from Tommy John surgery, agreed Friday to a $2.4 million, one-year contract.
 The new superseding deal calls for salaries of $2.5 million this year, $2,525,000 in 2024 and $7.5 million in 2025.